PoSIG Admission Requirements

 If I can prove that my previous university education has been completed (at least partly) in English do I still need to complement my application with a language certificate such as TOEFL or IELTS?

-If you completed a degree by taking courses for at least two semesters in English, you do not have to provide a language certificate.
+If you completed a degree by taking courses for at least two semesters in English, you are not required to submit a language certificate.
 Please submit proof of this by submitting relevant documents, such as a transcript of records.

 What are the working languages of the courses?